Machu Picchu 320 articles

 Circuit 1 in Machu Picchu

-Circuit 1 through Machu Picchu offers a shorter route compared to circuits 2 and 3.
-However, it has the advantage of having the best views (and photographs) in the Inca citadel.
-It includes the ascent up the stone stairs until you reach the House of the Guardian, also called the House of the Watchman.
-From this point you have the best views of the archaeological site and its Inca constructions.
-It is also where you can get the classic photos of the visit to Machu Picchu.
-The maximum visiting time allowed is two hours, from the time of entry, however, the circuit can be completed in 1 hour 30 minutes or less.
+Circuit 1 of Machu Picchu offers a shorter route compared to Circuits 2 and 3.
+However, it has the advantage of offering the best views (photographs) of the Inca citadel.
+It includes the ascent up the stone steps to reach the Guardian’s House, also known as the Watchman’s House.
+From this point, you have the best panorama of the archaeological site and its Inca buildings.
+It is also where you can take the classic photos of your visit to Machu Picchu.
+The maximum allowed visit time is two hours from the moment of entry; however, the circuit can be completed in one hour and 30 minutes or less.

 Upper terrace - Panoramic view of Machu Picchu